civio/medicamentalia/_articles/contraceptives/data.en.md

     <p>Another <strong>24% wish to continue having children</strong> and so are not practising birth control.</p>
   </div>
   <div class="step" data-step="3">
     <p>The remaining <strong>12% are women who wish to delay or prevent maternity but are not using birth control</strong>.
 These are the women with unmet needs.
-And is is a problem.</p>
+And it is a problem.</p>
   </div>
   <div class="step" data-step="4"></div>
 </div>